 Contact Spotts Garden Service to schedule work in your Indianapolis garden.
 Fall is an especially good time for:

-- Taking advantage of cooler temperatures to plant perennials, shrubs, and container grown trees, as well as digging and dividing existing perennials.
+- Planting perennials, shrubs, and container grown trees, as well as digging and dividing existing perennials.

 - Ordering spring-blooming bulbs to plant in October.